-X. Implementation Plan
+XI.
+Implementation Plan

-a.
-Persons at OATH involved in implementing the Language Access Plan.
+1. Persons at OATH Involved in Implementing the Language Access Plan

-OATH's Language Access Coordinator is Marisa Senigo, Assistant Commissioner for Public Affairs & Communications.
+OATH's Language Access Coordinator is Marisa Senigo, Deputy Commissioner for Public Affairs & Communications.
 She is the person who will be implementing the Language Access Plan.